The history of the building at Claydon

-The red brick east wing currently houses the private Verney family apartments, our shop and our offices.
+The red brick east wing currently houses our offices.
 It overlooks the courtyard to the front and was built on the site of an older Jacobean manor house.

 Luke Lightfoot was a brilliant and talented stonemason and carver, but not an architect.
-However, Sir Ralph Verney engaged him as such at Claydon where Lightfoot used his skills to make impressive carvings, most notably in the north hall here at Claydon.
-He was a very talented carver but not a very trustworthy one and he swindled away a lot of Sir Ralph's money before being dismissed.
+However, Lord Verney engaged him as such at Claydon where Lightfoot used his skills to make impressive carvings, most notably in the north hall here at Claydon.
+He was a very talented carver but not a very trustworthy one and he swindled away a lot of Lord Verney's money before being dismissed.

 Most of the work done by Luke survives today, including the painted wooden carvings in the Chinese Room.
-All of the wood was painted white, which is believed to be because it was all carved in pine which comes in many shades and discolours over time.
-Due to the preserving coat of paint you can still see the unique and amazing craftsmanship of the carvings today.
+You can still see the unique and amazing craftsmanship of the carvings today.